coxjonc/austin-restaurants/README.md

 Map of Austin Restaurants with Health Inspection Scores
 ==================================================
 This is a LeafletJS map of restaurants in Austin, TX.
-Click on a marker to see a popup giving that restaurant's most recent health inspection score.
+Click on a marker to open a popup with that restaurant's most recent health inspection score.
 The map features marker clustering and a search bar so you can find specific restaurants.